 The repetition of the second stanza again indicates the eternal aspects of time and nature, in which many things are the same—the blackbird, the bluebells, and the woods.
 The change has happened in the poet’s mind, which is troubled by the death of the loved one and has only memories “in a distant wind.”

 Although the poem is in simple language, here Ledwidge uses the classical term “threnody,” which is a Greek word for song, ode, and lament.
-The use of the Greek shows the influence of the Georgian Poets on his writing, as this group was fond of introducing classical allusions into their work.
+The use of Greek shows the influence of the Georgian Poets on his writing, as this group was fond of introducing classical allusions into their work.

-To One Dead Form
+Form of To One Dead

 In To One Dead, the rhyme scheme of each octave is ababcdxd.
 The second quatrain of each stanza makes use of “ballad scheme,” taken from folk ballads, but famously used by John Keats in his ballad La Belle Dame Sans Merci (which can be roughly translated as “the cruel and beautiful lady”).
 The use of this rhyme scheme with its allusion to Keats is appropriate for the poet’s “troubled” mind, still harboring resentment at Ellie’s cruel rejection.